shrewdacumen/shortly-app-by-sungwook/README.md

     there was no glitch.
 And I also manually tested unit-testing and ui-testing as well on both the real devices and virtual devices.

+## os.log & os.signpost logging

+Because it takes 18 seconds from S. Korea to SHRTCODE germany that I found from os logging performance testing. see the file `OS.log Test - URLSession 18 seconds.png` and `HTTP Traffic not enabled for iPhoneSE2.png` However, I could not test HTTP traffic through Instruments because my iOS devices are limited: iPhoneSE2, not iPhone12 or 11.

+When I try to find performance glitches or its tuning, I used to use this framework and Instruments involving Logging profiles.

 ## Thread Sanitizer
 In this project, it does NOT need to include this, but I added it to test for the thread-safe.